Sandy Lake

 The advisory affects 400 homes and 15 community buildings.

-Interim upgrades were completed in July 2020.
+Interim upgrades were completed in July 2020 and long-term upgrades to the water treatment plant and distribution system are now complete.
 The Ontario First Nations Technical Services Corporation Centralized Water and Wastewater Hub, funded by ISC, has been supporting local operators to improve daily operations and water monitoring in the community.
 Consistent operations and monitoring to ensure stable water quality are required before the advisory can be lifted.